|

 Automatic Fire Protection in Chicago as a young draftsman, more or less analogous to an engineer in modern

 terms.
-Midway through his career he took a sabbatical to be a fighter pilot in the Air Force during World War II, then returned to Nacy.
+He took a brief sabatical to be a pilot in the Air Force during World War II, then returned to Nacy.

 Grant Park on the lakefront in Chicago.
-He presided over installation of the fire suppression system in
+Bill also presided over installation of the fire suppression system in

-the John Hancock Center, the plumbing in countless fireboats on the Chicago river, and all manner
+the John Hancock Center, the plumbing in countless fireboats in the Chicago river, and all manner

 of other projects.